varocketry/guitar-mastery-hub/public/lessons/lesson_006_e_major_e_shape.md

 - Need smaller, controlled motion

 **Solution:**
-âœ… Use wrist motion, not arm motion
+✅ Use wrist motion, not arm motion
 - Smaller movement = more accurate
 - Aim for 4-5 strings only (A, D, G, B, e)
 - Power comes from wrist snap, not arm swing